 School Attendance Team Intervention HB 410: The law requires a student who exceeds the "habitual truant" thresholds to be assigned to an absence intervention team where members of the team will include the parent/guardian and designated school staff.
 The team will develop an intervention plan to address the attendance barriers.
 This plan will be monitored for progress.
-In the event progress is not made within a 60-day period of time, the absence team is required to file a complaint for truancy with the Franklin County Juvenile Court
+In the event progress is not made within a 60-day period of time, the absence team is required to file a complaint for truancy with the Franklin complaint for truancy with the Franklin County Juvenile Court